 What to expect from us

 Social media allows two-way communication and we welcome your comments and general inquires on our social media pages as tweets, comments, and direct messages (DMs).
-We have a dedicated team of employees behind our accounts and we respond to all direct messages we receive through these platforms, in line with our commitment to a customer-first philosophy.
-Our pages are monitored mainly during business hours but we do our best to reply to all as quickly as possible.
+We have a dedicated team of employees behind our accounts and we respond to all the DMs we receive through these platforms, in line with our commitment to a customer-first philosophy.
+Our pages are monitored mainly during business hours, but we do our best to reply to all as quickly as possible.
 Depending on the nature of your inquiry, sometimes there can be a delay in us providing a full response if we need to seek advice from an employee with more specialised knowledge - thank you for being patient with us!

 You can also contact Port Stephens Council via email@example.com, phone 02 4988 0255 (business and after hours), fax 02 4987 3612, online, or in writing at PO Box 42, Raymond Terrace NSW 2324.
 Our social media pages are all public, so please make sure you don't post anything on pages that contains personal or sensitive information, or names a council employee or councillor.